seokyim8/Steam_data_pipeline/README.md

 6) Made the dashboard publicly available.

 <h3>Final Product:</h3>
-- A dashboard/BI tool that updates every day at 7:30 am EST with 1,000 entries from Steam.<br>
+- A dashboard/BI tool that updates every day at 7:30 am EST(with a couple extra updates during the day) with 1,000 entries from Steam.<br>
-- Contains visual expressions of the data that facilitate gamers/YouTubers/companies in understanding the latest trends in games.
+- Contains visual expressions of the data that facilitate individuals in understanding the latest trends in games.